ffalt/hookay/README.md

 	 */
 	branch: string;
 	/**
-	 *  The generator system to use. "jekyll" or "hugo" */
+	 *  The generator system to use. "jekyll" or "hugo" or "copy" */
-	build: 'jekyll' | 'hugo';
+	build: 'jekyll' | 'hugo' | 'copy';
 	/**
 	 *  The path where the project is build locally e.g. "./data/myawesomesite.org/build" */